qgis/QGIS-Documentation/docs/training_manual/processing/html.rst

 Let's see one of those algorithms to understand how they work.

-Open the project with the data to be used in this lesson and then open the :guilabel:`Basic statistics for numeric fields` algorithm.
+Open the project with the data to be used in this lesson and then open the :guilabel:`Basic statistics for fields` algorithm.

 .. figure:: img/html/paramdialog.png